-Fort Amanda Park webpage
+Fort Amanda Park

-Fort Amanda Park map
+Tips for birding Fort Amanda Park

 Fort Amanda is a small park but includes a sycamore-lined riparian corridor along the Auglaize River which is accessed from atop a high bank putting you eye-level with much of the vegetation.
 Should provide good viewing of migrants and could have nesting warblers.